CerebriumAI/airbyte_dbt_shopify/README.md

 This package contains staging models, with the following naming conventions across all packages:
  * Boolean fields are prefixed with `is_` or `has_`
  * Timestamps are appended with `_timestamp`
  * ID primary keys are prefixed with the name of the table.
-For example, the campaign table's ID column is renamed `campaign_id`.
+For example, the customer table's ID column is renamed `customer_id`.

 ## DBT Metrics